sondosaabed/Exploring-Bikeshare-Dataset/README.md

+# Exploring Bikeshare Dataset

-### Date created
+## Date created

 This project was created in Sep.21.2023

-### Exploring Bikeshare Dataset

-#### Description
+## Description

 In this project, I have used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 I have written code to import the data and answer interesting questions about it by computing descriptive statistics.
 I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

-#### Files used
+## Files used

 - chicago.csv
 - new_york_city.csv
 - washington.csv

-#### The dataset
+## The dataset

 Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core six (6) columns:

     Start Time (e.g., 2017-01-01 00:07:57)